Spinn’s Burgers & Beer – Albuquerque, New Mexico

 A large lone star festoons one wall, an audacious display considering New Mexicans seem to have a bit of competitive disdain for their neighbor, but even the most proud New Mexican will embrace the Texas BBQ Bacon Cheeseburger.
 This carnivore’s dream is best when served double-double style and prepared at medium.
 Barbecue sauce is applied lightly–only enough to be faintly noticeable.
 That allows the the meat and bacon to star.
 The bacon is thick and smoky and the beef is juicy and flavorful.
 Carbohydrate avoiders will love the beef at Spinn’s.

 Few things go as well with burgers as French Fries, a culinary marriage that works best with crispy fries that don’t start off frozen and in a bag.
-At Spinn’s the fries are made to order and are golden brown and delicious.
-Maybe even better than the fries are Spinn’s onion rings which are large and sweet (possibly Vidalia onions) and among the best restaurant onion rings on the West side.
+At Spinn’s the fries are freshly cut and fried to order and are golden brown and delicious.
+They’re easily some of the best fries in Albuquerque, by far better than the out-of-a-bag aberrations.
+Spinn’s onion rings are large and sweet (possibly Vidalia onions) and are among the best restaurant onion rings on the West side.

-Juiciness seems to be a hallmark of Spinns beef.
-Though it’s not on the day-to-day menu, when it’s offered as a special, Spinns’ rendition of the Philadelphia Cheesesteak is one of the very best in the Duke City.
+Juiciness seems to be a hallmark of Spinn’s beef and not just on the burgers.
+Spinn’s rendition of the Philadelphia Cheesesteak is one of the very best in the Duke City.
 There are two ways you can have it–the conventional Philly style with onions and green peppers and New Mexico style with green chile.
 An even better way would be to have it with onions, green peppers and New Mexican green chile.
 The green chile has a nice bite to it, more than any other green chile Philly in town.
-Spinns uses a very creamy white American cheese that goes very well with the beef.
+Spinn’s uses a very creamy white American cheese that goes very well with the beef.